darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

         <strong>Welfare Officers</strong><br/>
         dcsa_welfare AT darwin.cam.ac.uk<br/>
         <!--dcsa_womens_welfare AT darwin.cam.ac.uk<br/>-->
-        Sofia DARTNELL, Women's and NB Welfare<br/>
+        Jemima SWAIN, Women's and NB Welfare<br/>
         <p align="justify">
-Sofia Dartnell is a Zoology PhD student focused on bumblebee conservation.
-She is currently studying bumblebee brood parasites, or cuckoos.
-When she isn’t out catching bees, you can find Sofia singing, salsa dancing, or punting with friends.
-She is always up for a chat over tea, feel free to reach out!<br><br>
+Hi everyone!
+I’m Jemima, a first year PhD student in the Department of Biochemistry studying how the different microbes that can infect the lungs of people with cystic fibrosis interact with each other.
+Outside of work you can find me knitting, ceilidh-ing, rowing, or trying out yet another new hobby!
+I’m always up for tea and a chat, so feel free to reach out or come and say hello if you see me about College!<br><br>
 </p>
 </td></tr>